Konstantin Bokov

 1940 in Shostka, Ukraine) is a Ukrainian born American artist who creates mixed media assemblages, sculptures, and paintings while most often employing found materials and objects.

 Biography

 He is the son of the poet and songwriter Viktor Bokov (1914-2009).
-He initially studied music at the Art Academy of Leningrad in what is now once.again Saint Petersburg, Russia but soon fell under the spell of the canvases of sunsets by Vincent van Gogh and decided that he wanted to paint.
+He initially studied music at the Art Academy of Leningrad in what is now once again Saint Petersburg, Russia but soon fell under the spell of the canvases of sunsets by Vincent van Gogh and decided that he wanted to paint.
 Bokov immigrated the United States in 1975 with his wife and son.
-He is represented by the Van Den Plas gallery in New York City and also installs works on his own initiative at various locations in his home neighborhood of Washington Heights.
+He is represented by the Van Der Plas gallery in New York City and also installs works on his own initiative at various locations in his home neighborhood of Washington Heights.